- MIS Tutorial

 Information processing has transformed our society in numerous ways.
-From a business perspective, there have been huge shift towards increasingly automated business processes and communication.
+From a business perspective, there has been a huge shift towards increasingly automated business processes and communication.
 Access to information and capability of information processing has helped in achieving greater efficiency in accounting and other business processes.

-A complete business information system, accomplish the following functionalities:
+A complete business information system, accomplishes the following functionalities −

-Decision-making - MIS is primarily concerned with managerial decision making, theory of organizational behavior and underlying human behavior in organizational context.
-Decision-making information includes the socioeconomic impact of competition, globalization, democratization and effects of all these factors on organizational structure.
+Decision-making − MIS is primarily concerned with managerial decision-making, theory of organizational behavior, and underlying human behavior in organizational context.
+Decision-making information includes the socio-economic impact of competition, globalization, democratization, and the effects of all these factors on an organizational structure.

 Operations research and management science

 Theory of organizational behavior

 Data theory design and implementation

 Following factors arising as an outcome of information processing help speed up of business events and achieves greater efficiency −